 From an experimental standpoint, the presence of beam contaminants is highly problematic.
 Contaminants result in asymmetric collisions such as (using $^{16}\text{O}$ as an example again) deuteron-oxygen, helium-oxygen, boron-oxygen, carbon-oxygen, and nitrogen-oxygen, as well as less common contaminant-contaminant collisions like helium-helium, helium-carbon or deuteron-nitrogen collisions.
-All of these collisions have a different `size' and can introduce complications into the interpretation of data that is intended to elucidate the dependence of QGP-like effects on collision size.
+All of these collisions have a different ``size" and can introduce complications into the interpretation of data that is intended to elucidate the dependence of QGP-like effects on collision size.
 Furthermore, because experimenters have no control over the the collision impact parameter, a glancing oxygen-oxygen collision may be experimentally indistinguishable from a head-on helium-oxygen collision.
 For all of these considerations, it becomes crucial to have robust estimates of the level of contamination that may be present in an ion beam at a given point in time.
 Unfortunately the magnitude of this effect is subject to many complicated variables: the details of the collider's beam optics, the exact decay kinematics of the electromagnetic dissociation process, as well as the cross sections for these processes, and is therefore difficult to simulate from first principles.

 In this article, we propose a simple method for experimenters to get a data-driven estimation of the level of beam contamination coming from transmutation processes.
-It uses the expected time-dependence and collision-system-size dependence of contaminant collisions to define background-free control regions that can be used to track how contamination builds up over time.
+It uses the expected time dependence and collision-system-size dependence of contaminant collisions to define background-free control regions that can be used to track how contamination builds up over time.
 This proposed method operates at an ensemble level, and is not able to distinguish between signal and contaminant collisions on an event-by-event basis.
-In Section~\ref{sec:method} we provide a brief conceptual overview highlighting how the method works.
-In Section~\ref{sec:sim} we show a simulation study using a simple two-component toy model that illustrates that the method works well under simplifying assumptions.
-In Section~\ref{sec:caveats} we discuss potential failure modes and weaknesses of the method and how they might be mitigated before briefly summarizing our findings in Section~\ref{sec:conclusion}.
+In Sec.~\ref{sec:method} we provide a brief conceptual overview highlighting how the method works.
+In Sec.~\ref{sec:sim} we show a simulation study using a simple two-component toy model that illustrates that the method works well under simplifying assumptions.
+In Sec.~\ref{sec:caveats} we discuss potential failure modes and weaknesses of the method and how they might be mitigated before briefly summarizing our findings in Sec.~\ref{sec:conclusion}.